Information about Arcada, contact details, the application process, course selection, accommodation, language skills etc.

 VISA and Residence Permit

 The best way to make sure that you have all the documents needed for studying abroad, is to check this with the Finnish embassy of your home country.
 The requirements varies depending on which country you are coming from, how long you will be studying in Finland, what you are studying and if it concerns only studies or practical training.
-The Finnish Immigration has compiled the following information for exchange students regarding VISA and residence permit.
+The Finnish Immigration has compiled important information for exchange students regarding VISA and residence permit in the document that you can find at the bottom of this page (scroll down to Migri Visa Instructions).

 Vaccinations and Insurances